How to Use a Redirect Blocker in Chrome, Firefox, Edge, and Safari

 What’s Actually Causing the Redirects

-Before jumping to fixes, it’s worth understanding what you’re dealing with — because the solution depends on the cause.
+Before jumping to fixes, it helps to know what you’re dealing with — because the solution depends on the cause.

-Most redirects in 2026 fall into one of three categories:
+Most redirects fall into one of three categories:

 Ad network scripts.
-This is the most common one.
-A site you’re visiting runs a legitimate ad from a legitimate ad network — but that ad network serves scripts from third parties, and one of those scripts triggers a redirect.
-The site owner often doesn’t even know it’s happening.
-You see it on news sites, free streaming sites, recipe blogs, and anything with aggressive monetization.
+A site runs a legitimate ad from a legitimate network — but that network serves scripts from third parties, and one of those scripts triggers a redirect.
+The site owner often doesn’t know it’s happening.
+You see this on news sites, free streaming sites, recipe blogs, and anything with aggressive monetization.

 Malicious browser extensions.
-You installed something — a PDF converter, a coupon finder, a “free VPN” — and it came bundled with redirect behavior.
-These are particularly nasty because they follow you everywhere and intercept clicks across all sites.
+A PDF converter, a coupon finder, a “free VPN” — installed with redirect behavior bundled in.
+These intercept clicks across all sites and follow you everywhere you browse.

 Adware or PUPs on your device.
-Less common than extensions but harder to remove.
-Something installed itself on your system and is injecting scripts into your browser traffic.
+Less common but harder to remove.
+Something installed itself and is injecting scripts into your browser traffic.

 The fixes below address all three, starting with the easiest.

-Chrome has decent built-in protection but it’s not aggressive enough to catch modern redirect scripts by default.
+Chrome has decent built-in protection, but it won’t catch modern redirect scripts by default.

 Step 1 — Turn on Chrome’s popup and redirect blocker

 Go to chrome://settings/content/popups and make sure it says “Don’t allow sites to send pop-ups or use redirects.”
-If you see any sites in the “Allowed” list that you don’t recognize, remove them — that’s a common way redirect-happy sites whitelist themselves.
+If you see sites in the “Allowed” list that you don’t recognize, remove them — that’s a common way redirect-heavy sites whitelist themselves.

 Step 2 — Check your extensions

-Go to chrome://extensions/ and look at everything installed.
-Be brutal.
-If you don’t recognize it, don’t remember installing it, or it has vague names like “App Manager”, “Search Helper”, “New Tab Override” — disable it immediately and see if the redirects stop.
-You can always re-enable extensions one by one to find the culprit.
+Go to chrome://extensions/ and audit everything installed.
+If you don’t recognize something or don’t remember installing it — anything with vague names like “App Manager,” “Search Helper,” “New Tab Override” — disable it and see if the redirects stop.
+Re-enable extensions one by one to find the culprit.

 Step 4 — Reset Chrome if nothing else works

 Settings → Reset and clean up → Restore settings to their original defaults.
-This doesn’t delete your bookmarks or passwords but kills all modified settings, which is often where redirect-causing changes hide.
+This doesn’t delete bookmarks or passwords but kills all modified settings — which is often where redirect-causing changes hide.

 How to Block Redirects in Firefox